 Lake Shore Drive Home Deconstruction

 Take a tour of the deconstruction of an incredible Lake Shore Drive condominium.
-Architect Amy Scruggs shares the thinking behind a total redesign of a 1920s space and some of the challenges of remodeling in a city high-rise on the lake.
+Architect Amy Scruggs shares the step-by-step thinking behind a total redesign of a 1920s Chicago co-op and some of the challenges of remodeling in a city high-rise on Lake Michigan.

 It was designed in the 1920s.
 It’s a beautiful limestone and has an incredible view of Lake Michigan and we’re here today doing some demo so let’s have a look around.
 We have this incredible opportunity to modernize a house that really hasn’t been touched for the last 35 years.
 We’ll see some great old light fixtures, crazy wallpaper, and all kinds of other fun stuff as we take a tour through demolition.